nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 Service releasing is treated differently than publishing since services are released not for package consumption but as a service.

-Releases could be tagged differently per change or as an entire set (version of the repository).
+Dependent upon deployment strategy, releases could be tagged differently per change or as an entire set (version of the repository).

 #### Advanced Tips / Tricks